OpenKore/openkore/openkore/trunk/README.txt

   require it.
 - Added handler for error 101 (account suspension)
 - Fixed XKore to work with EPP enabled servers (thanks Belial)
+- Added Gospel and NPC Skill effect recognition (thanks to johnny)

 =========================